entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-api.md

 To retrieve the URL of an MS declared through an API claim, add `systemParams.api[claimName].url` to the MFE JavaScript code so it can access that element of the config object.
 The `claimName` was chosen by the user when the API claim was defined.

-Refer to the Entando demo bundles for alternative retrieval methods.
-These techniques are more robust and consider cases where the parent object is not defined.
+Refer to the Entando demo bundles for alternative retrieval methods that are more robust and consider cases where the parent object is not defined.

 **Local Bundles**